daylightstudio/FUEL-CMS-Cronjobs-Module/README.md

 # CRONJOBS MODULE FOR FUEL CMS
-This is a [FUEL CMS](http://www.getfuelcms.com) cronjobs module for adding cronjobs like functionality including posts, categories, and commenting.
+This is a [FUEL CMS](http://www.getfuelcms.com) cronjobs module that can be used to manage cron jobs like periodically running database backups.

 ## INSTALLATION
 There are a couple ways to install the module.
 If you are using GIT you can use the following method